akramalex/DietDive/README.md

 ### Structure

-To help me visualize a typical user journey around the site, I used [lucid.app](https://lucid.app/) to help me plan out the various routes.
+To help visualize a typical user journey around the site, I used [lucid.app](https://lucid.app/) to plan out the various routes.

 ![](static/images/sc-d.jpeg)